YosukeSugiura/ImageQualityAssesment/README.md

 # 1. On Google Colaboratory

-You can demo on goole colaboratory.
+You can try demo on goole colaboratory.
-Google colab is very conbinient because all the processes are done on the cloud server.
+Google colab is a very conbenient platform because all the processes are done on the cloud server.
 I show the procedure to execute.

 ### Demo